zeekus/textfiles/pschism_build_document_with_spack.md

   remotes/origin/variable_settling
 ```

-- Snafu - checkout Balg version: Check with Nicole to see if this will work before testing.
+- [ ] Snafu - checkout Balg version: Check with Nicole to see if this will work before testing.
+(Optional )
 ```bash
 git checkout -b remotes/origin/icm_Balg
 Switched to a new branch 'remotes/origin/icm_Balg'